mikiec84/eventFeedbackClassifier/functions/Read Me.md

          ![alt-tag](https://github.com/shyampurk/eventFeedbackClassifier/blob/master/screenshots/pubnub_functions/pubnubFunctionStep4.png)
 Step 5 : Create a new Function by giving the name and description to the Fucntion.
          ![alt-tag](https://github.com/shyampurk/eventFeedbackClassifier/blob/master/screenshots/pubnub_functions/pubnubFunctionStep5.png)
-Step 6 : Create the Module(previously called as Event Handler) by clicking CREATE button at the bottom.
+Step 6 : Create the Module(previously called as Event Handler) by clicking CREATE button or GUIDE ME button(for step by step process) at the bottom.
          ![alt-tag](https://github.com/shyampurk/eventFeedbackClassifier/blob/master/screenshots/pubnub_functions/pubnubFunctionStep6.png)
 Step 7 : Give the Name of the Module, Channel to communicate with the Fucntion and the option of when function <br>
          code should execute(Before of After publish of the message).<br> To know which Event Type to select and why click [here](https://www.pubnub.com/docs/blocks/function-types)